faenuccio-teaching/M2Lyon2425/README.md

 The three teachers for this course are <a href="mailto: sophie.morel@ens-lyon.fr">Sophie Morel</a>, <a href="mailto: filippo.nuccio@univ-st-etienne.fr">Filippo A. E. Nuccio</a> and <a href="mailto: roblot@math.univ-lyon1.fr">Xavier F. Roblot</a>.
 Feel free to contact us by e-mail or on Zulip (see the relevant point above).

+### First Term

 Classes are on Wednesday, from 10AM to 1PM, at <a href="https://www.ens-lyon.fr/en/campus-life/campus-tour/maps-directions">ENS-Lyon</a> in room M7411 on the 4th floor.
-The schedule for the first term is as follows
+The schedule for the first term is as follows:

 | Date      | Topic         | Teacher | Optional Link
 |-----------|---------------|---------|---------------